Members of the Gladiolus genus are half hardy or hardy bulbs that range in height from 30 cm to 1.5 Metres (1 to 5 feet).

-The Gladioli bulbs should be buried at a depth of 10 to 15 cm (4 to 6 inches) and a spacing of 10cm (4 inches; small Gladiolus species) to 15 cm (6 inches; larger Gladiolus varieties).
+Gladioli bulbs should be buried at a depth of 10 to 15 cm (4 to 6 inches).
+Use a spacing of 10 cm (4 inches; small Gladiolus species) to 15 cm (6 inches; larger Gladiolus varieties).

 Gladioli in bloom by born1945.

-If you require more Gladioli then propagate by planting the cormells that the older corms produce.
+If you require more plants, then propagate by planting the cormells older corms produce.

 Yes, Gladiolus, known as sword lilies, are popular for their striking, tall flower spikes and make excellent cut flowers.